terraform-aws-modules/terraform-aws-transit-gateway/modules/route-table/README.md

 # AWS Transit Gateway Terraform module

-A Terraform module which creates Transit Gateway resources for an existing Transit Gateway
+A Terraform module which creates Transit Gateway resources for an existing Transit Gateway.
+All of the `vpc_attachments` will be assigned to the same tgw route table.

 ## Usage with VPC module